Halogen lamp: History

 A carbon filament lamp using chlorine to prevent darkening of the envelope was patented by Edward Scribner of the US Electric Lighting Co. in 1882, and chlorine-filled "NoVak" lamps were marketed in 1892.

 The use of iodine was proposed in a 1933 patent which also described the cyclic redeposition of tungsten back onto the filament.
 In 1959, General Electric patented a practical lamp using iodine.

-Phase-out
+Bans

-In 2009, the EU and other European countries began a phase-out of inefficient bulbs.
+In 2009, the EU and other European countries began to ban incandescent light bulbs.
 The production and importation of directional mains-voltage halogen bulbs was banned on 1 September 2016, and non-directional halogen bulbs followed on 1 September 2018.
 Australia banned some halogen light bulbs above 10W from September 2021 in favour of eco-halogen bulbs, later than the planned date of September 2020 to keep the policy in line with the European Union.
 In June 2021, the UK government also announced plans to end the sale of halogen light bulbs from September, as part of the UK's wider efforts to tackle climate change.